Rudy Gobert: 2024–25 season: Contract extension

 On October 23, 2024, Gobert signed a three-year, $110 million contract extension with the Timberwolves.

 On April 30, 2025, in Game 5 of the first round against the Los Angeles Lakers, Gobert recorded a double-double of 27 points and 24 rebounds, both playoff career highs, in a 103–96 victory, helping the Timberwolves win playoff rounds in consecutive seasons for the first time in franchise history.
 He joined Kevin Garnett as the only players in Timberwolves history to record a 20–20 game in the NBA playoffs.
 The Minnesota Timberwolves reached the conference finals for the second consecutive time, facing the Oklahoma City Thunder, but lost the series in five games.

+2025–26 season: Eighth All-Defensive First Team selection

+On March 25, 2026, Gobert recorded 14 points, 14 rebounds and 5 blocks in 110–108 overtime victory over the Houston Rockets, marking his 30th double-double of the season and his 10th consecutive season with 30+ double-doubles, tied with Denver’s Nikola Jokić for the NBA’s longest active streak.

+On May 22, Gobert was named to his eighth NBA All-Defensive First Team, tying him for the second-most First Team selections in NBA history.
+He became only the second player in franchise history to be named to an All-Defensive Team at least three times, joining Kevin Garnett.
+Gobert also became the seventh player in NBA history to average at least 10 points, 10 rebounds and 1 block in ten straight seasons since blocks were officially tracked in 1973–74.
+He joined Dwight Howard (14), Shaquille O’Neal (13), Tim Duncan (13), Hakeem Olajuwon (12), Moses Malone (11) and Dikembe Mutombo (11).

 Personal life

 On February 21, 2024, he announced on an Instagram post that he was expecting a child with Julia Bonilla.
 They announced the birth of their son, Roméo, the next day of his birth, on May 7, 2024.
 The birth caused him to miss Game 2 of the Conference Semifinals against the defending NBA champion Denver Nuggets, a game that the Timberwolves still won.
 They would go on to win the series in Game 7.
 Gobert and Bonilla have reportedly broken up since then.